 Lorenzo Di Michele (PI) [CV]

 Lorenzo completed his undergraduate and master degrees in Physics at the University of L'Aquila (Abruzzo, Italy) in 2010, before moving to the Cavendish Laboratory, University of Cambridge to start his PhD in Soft Condensed Matter Physics.
-After graduating in 2013, Lorenzo took up an Oppenheimer Early Career Research Fellowship, followed by a Leverhulme Early Career Research Fellowship in 2016 and a Royal Society University Research Fellowship.
+After graduating in 2013, Lorenzo took up an Oppenheimer Early Career Research Fellowship, followed by a Leverhulme Early Career Research Fellowship in 2016 and a Royal Society University Research Fellowship (URF).
 In August 2019 Lorenzo moved to the Department of Chemistry at Imperial College London.
+As of 2021 he's a URF and (proleptic) Senior Lecturer.

 Josh Johnson (PDRA, 2020 - ongoing)